Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Experiments

 \paragraph{Experimental setup.}

 We use ImageNet1k \citep{deng2009imagenet} with Vision Transformers (DeIT) and Residual Networks (ResNet) models with different sizes and state-of-the-art training recipes from \citet{wightman2021resnet} and \citet{touvron2022deit} (see Appendix \ref{app:exp_details} for details).
 When generating taggants, the signing sets' sizes use a budget $B$ of the total dataset size, $S = B \times N$, with $B = 10^{-3} $ unless stated otherwise.
-We generate 20 secret keys, using 8 random restart per key and keep the 10 best keys according to the taggant objective function.
+We generate $20$ secret keys, using 8 random restart per key and keep the $K = 10$ keys reaching the best taggant objective value.
 The weight of the perceptual loss is fixed to $\lambda = 0.01$.
-These parameters were chosen in preliminary experiments and fixed afterwards. $\varepsilon$ in the constraint set $\mathcal{C}$ is fixed to $16/255$, a common value in the data poisoning literature.
+These parameters were chosen to produce visually imperceptible data taggants. $\varepsilon$ in the constraint set $\mathcal{C}$ is fixed to $16/255$, a common value in the data poisoning literature.

-In each experiment, we train one model for Alice and run the detection test on 4 repetitions of Bob's training 4 using different random initializations to compute standard deviations.
-Similarly to \cite{sablayrolles2020radioactive}, we combine the p-values of the 4 tests with Fisher's method \cite{fisher1970statistical}.
-The result is denoted $\log_{10} p$ and is commensurable to the base-10 logarithm of a p-value.
-Given the large number of experiments, we train all models for 100 epochs to save compute, even though the best performances for DeIT are achieved after 800 epochs.
-As sanity check, we confirm with a run of 800 epochs that the effectiveness results hold.
-The results are in Table \ref{tab:800_epochs} in Appendix \ref{app:ablations}.
+In each experiment, we train one model for Alice, craft data taggants, and train Bob's model on the now protected dataset.
+We run the detection test with $k=10$ and $\tau = 0.1$ (for an associated theoretical FPR of $0.4\%$) and repeat each experiment 4 times with random initializations to compute standard deviations.
+Similarly to \cite{sablayrolles2020radioactive}, we combine the $p$-values of the 4 tests with Fisher's method \citep{fisher1970statistical}.
+The result is denoted $\log_{10} p$ and is commensurable to the base-$10$ logarithm of a $p$-value.
+Given the large number of experiments, we train all models for 100 epochs only, while a complete DeIT training is performed on 800 epochs.
+As sanity check, we confirm with a run of 800 epochs in Table~\ref{tab:800_epochs} in Appendix~\ref{app:ablations} the effectiveness of our method.